nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 # Sector Editor

-As it turns out, there were some more disks in the dusty shoebox, including a *sector editor*
+But, as it turns out, there were some more disks in the dusty shoebox, including a *sector editor*

 ![sector editor](img/sector-editor.png)